ivanmanan/Tad-The-Therapist/README.md

 **/computer/output/convo#.txt** - Used to store conversation history.<br/>

 ## Executing the Program
-LCDK must be run via Code Composer Studio
+LCDK must be run via Code Composer Studio<br/>
-C++ computer program must be run in WSL
+C++ computer program must be run in WSL<br/>
-Node.js server must be run in Powershell
+Node.js server must be run in Powershell<br/>